 GREAT BASIN NATIONAL PARK IN NEVADA

-Visited the Nevada Northern Railway yards and workshops in East Ely, Nevada is the best-preserved, least altered, and most complete complex remaining from the steam railroad era in the US.
+Visit the Nevada Northern Railway yards and workshops in East Ely, Nevada.
+This is the best-preserved, least altered, and most complete complex remaining from the steam railroad era in the US.
 It was established in 1905 to support the area's booming copper mining industry.
 The East Ely yard escaped modernization because of its geographical remoteness and the decline of the mining industry it once served.
-We will explore the yards and workshops during the morning hours.
-Today’s excursion train pulled by steam departs at 1:00PM for the journey up to a point near the Ruth Copper Mine and returns at 2:30PM.
-You have the choice to ride this train or follow on the highway for some great action shots.
+We will explore the yards and workshops today.
+2nd night at the La Quinta Hotel.

 WHEN YOU ENTER THE OLD WORKSHOPS ON THE NEVADA NORTHERN